mangaloyalty/mangaloyalty-server/DRAFT.md

 PUT /library/{seriesId}/{chapterId}
   200, 404
-  - forces refresh for chapter, creats session while getting the new one from online
+  - forces refresh for chapter, creates session while getting the new one from online
+  - unlike a GET, this always stores the library locally as well (even if automation.storeAll == false).
   - return result as GET

 PATCH /library/{seriesId}/{chapterId} ({pageNumber})